syncfusion-content/xamarin-docs/Xamarin/SfSchedule/date-navigations.md

 		{
 		    var visibleDates = e.visibleDates;
 		    var Schedule = e.Schedule;
         }
 {% endhighlight %}

 `VisibleDatesChangedEvent` will be triggered when view is swiped back or forth and also when schedule view is switched dynamically.

-You can add appointments on demand in the visible date ranges in this event by setting DataSource property to schedule in the VisibleDatesChangedEvent.
+You can add appointments on demand based on the visible date range in this event by setting DataSource property to schedule in the VisibleDatesChangedEvent.

 {% highlight c# %}